With £10,000 sat in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?

 This can make a real difference over the long-term, and help you reach your goals quicker – which means you don’t have to work as many years to afford your retirement.

-You can also invest up to £20,000 each financial year in an ISA and watch your money grow and any income build up tax-free, protected in your tax-free wrapper.
+You can also invest up to £20,000 each financial year in an Stocks and Shares ISA and watch your money grow and any income build up tax-free, protected in your tax-free wrapper.
 ISAs are a simple way to grow your money to reach your financial goals.